garrandall/popular-music-data/tracks/your-smile-rene-angela.md

 No other love can light my life
 No one can make things right 'til my baby smiles
 You move the earth and shake my world
-Ooh, I melt with love
+Oh, I melt with love
 No other love can light my life
 No one can make things right 'til my baby smiles
 A sweet caress and tenderness